Skip to content

 • Name: The trades are named by the name of the security that is traded (e.g. share-1).
 You can rename the trade by double-clicking the name.

-• # transactions: The number of transactions in a trade is typically one (buy) or two (buy + sell).
+• # transactions: The number of transactions in a trade is typically one (only one buy transaction) or two (buy + sell).
 Hovering over the cell near the icon will trigger a pop-up displaying additional information.
 From Figure 2, it can be deduced that 5 shares of share-1 were sold on April 12, 2023.
 Hovering over the open trade (row 2) will reveal that 5 shares were purchased on January 15, 2021, and another 5 on January 14, 2022.
 Here, you can observe the FIFO principle in action.
 The five sold shares are subtracted from the first purchase, which initially consisted of 10 shares.

 Figure 2.
 Info overlay closed trade share-1.